 Equifax, the credit rating agency, has been fined £500,000 by the ICO, after a data breach left the personal information of 15 million Britons exposed.

 Equifax is one of the big three credit rating agencies.
-They keep information on all of us, so organisations such as lenders and landlords can check to see if you are financially trustworthy.
+They keep information on all of us, so organisations such as lenders and landlords can check to see if you are financially dependable.
 Equifax controls some of our most sensitive information and a year ago we learned cyber thieves stole the private information of millions of people all over the world.
 In the UK the information of 15 million people was stolen and in the US a staggering 145 million people were affected.

-The type of information they stole is incredibly worrying: name, national insurance number, birth date, driver’s license and addresses; information that is permanent.
+The type of information they stole is astonishingly worrying: name, national insurance number, birth date, driver’s license and addresses; information that is permanent.
 Why should we care about this?
 Well, criminals can do a lot with that information.
 The worry is that this information can be sold on the black market and criminals can purchase it to set up credit cards in your name, they can take out loans and even open bank accounts.

 It’s a huge problem, which Equifax didn’t seem to handle very well.
 It was later revealed that Equifax bosses knew about the breach in July 2017 and only announced the following September.
 In addition to this, there were multiple points where this hack could have been prevented, one of which was Equifax being warned by the US department of Homeland Security, in March 2017, that there was a critical vulnerability in their software.